Gabrielboudreau/GabrielBoudreau.github.io/study.md

    Allow for more extensive testing and crowdsourcing

 ## 5.4 Notes (Crowdsourcing)
 ### How does crowdsourcing extend your reach across the internet?

+Public Data Sets (Kaggle)
+   1. Courses in Visualization
+   2. Cash Prizes
+   3. Notebooks for code

+Google Public Data Sets
+   1. Free for 1Tb
+   2. All in one package using BigQuery

+Data.gov
+   1. US government data
+   2. Agriculture, energy, water, health

+Crowdsourcing (Spotify) ex:
+   1. Collaborative playlists
+   2. Algorithm
+   3. Metadata write-in
+   4. Crowdfunding
+      1. Kickstarter
+      2. IndieGoGo
+   5. Blockchain
+      1. crypto
+      2. other tokens